-Achieving planning permission is everyone’s dream when it comes to home renovation or retail refurbishment projects.
-Both the client and architect equally anticipate the successful result.
+Appointing an architect to get planning permission seems like a fantastic idea, and achieving that is everyone’s dream when it comes to home renovation or retail refurbishment projects, with both the client and architect equally anticipating a successful result.

 However nowadays, planning policies have become more and more intricate making it more and more complicated to get approval from councils.